Chromatin: Specialized chromatin states

-Alternative chromatin organizations
+Sperm chromatin

 During metazoan spermiogenesis, the spermatid's chromatin is remodeled into a more spaced-packaged, widened, almost crystal-like structure.
 This process is associated with the cessation of transcription and involves nuclear protein exchange.
 The histones are mostly displaced, and replaced by protamines (small, arginine-rich proteins).
 It is proposed that in yeast, regions devoid of histones become very fragile after transcription; HMO1, an HMG-box protein, helps in stabilizing nucleosomes-free chromatin.

 Chromatin and DNA repair

 A variety of internal and external agents can cause DNA damage in cells.
 Many factors influence how the repair route is selected, including the cell cycle phase and chromatin segment where the break occurred.
 In terms of initiating 5' end DNA repair, the p53 binding protein 1 (53BP1) and BRCA1 are important protein components that influence double-strand break repair pathway selection.
 The 53BP1 complex attaches to chromatin near DNA breaks and activates downstream factors such as Rap1-Interacting Factor 1 (RIF1) and shieldin, which protects DNA ends against nucleolytic destruction.
 DNA damage process occurs within the condition of chromatin, and the constantly changing chromatin environment has a large effect on it.
 Accessing and repairing the damaged cell of DNA, the genome condenses into chromatin and repairing it through modifying the histone residues.
 Through altering the chromatin structure, histones residues are adding chemical groups namely phosphate, acetyl and one or more methyl groups and these control the expressions of gene building by proteins to acquire DNA.
 Moreover, resynthesis of the delighted zone, DNA will be repaired by processing and restructuring the damaged bases.
 In order to maintain genomic integrity, "homologous recombination and classical non-homologous end joining process" has been followed by DNA to be repaired.

 The packaging of eukaryotic DNA into chromatin presents a barrier to all DNA-based processes that require recruitment of enzymes to their sites of action.
 To allow the critical cellular process of DNA repair, the chromatin must be remodeled.
 In eukaryotes, ATP-dependent chromatin remodeling complexes and histone-modifying enzymes are two predominant factors employed to accomplish this remodeling process.